RebootJeff/cowGoesMoo/README.md

 In this initial version, the app must run locally.

 1. Install Node.js v14
+2. Clone this repo to your computer.
+Navigate your terminal to your local copy of this repo.
-1. Run `npm i` in a terminal to install dependencies.
+3. Run `npm i` in a terminal to install dependencies.
-1. Rename the `privateConfig-example.js` file to just "privateConfig.js".
+4. Rename the `privateConfig-example.js` file to just "privateConfig.js".
-1. Edit the contents of `privateConfig.js` file with your own personal info.
+5. Edit the contents of `privateConfig.js` file with your own location and contact info.
-1. Run `npm start` in a terminal to start the scanner.
+6. Run `npm start` in a terminal to start scanning.

 By default, the program will only show desktop notifications and print helpful logs in the terminal.
 You can edit the `privateConfig.js` file to also send notifications via a combo of email and SMS.